Safety measures we are taking:

 On a Personal Note:

-4. As a pastor, I wrestle with two things that God requires of a leader, carefulness, and courage.
+I, Pastor Vlad, wrestle with two things that God requires of a leader, carefulness, and courage.
 Caring for God’s people is what I am tasked with, but also leading with courage is what God expects of me.
 Those are two sides of one coin.
-We have closed the church for 2 months and have done what we can to help, but what’s happening now is becoming more about politics than helping people.
+We have closed the church for 2 months earlier this year and have done what we can to help, but what’s happening now is becoming more about politics than helping people.